-The Jewish Press newspaper has a bi-weekly feature in which questions are asked to a panel of rabbis.
-Rabbi Marc Angel is one of the respondents and here are his replies to recent questions dealing with parent/child relationships, family responsibilities, the "agundah" issue, and use of social media.
+The Jewish Press newspaper has a bi-weekly column in which a panel of rabbis is asked to comment on relevant questions.
+Rabbi Marc D. Angel is one of the respondents and here are his replies to some of the recent questions.

 Dennis Prager, The Rational Bible: Exodus (Regnery Faith, 2018)